vgopi17/dt-config-repo/README.md

-# dt-config-repo
+# Description
-This is a  Spring cloud config repository
+This is a  Spring cloud config repository for Defect Tracker